learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 </table>

 This join table depicts the relationship between posts and tags in the seed data.
-Post one has tags 1 and 2, Post 2 has tags 1 and 3, etc.
+Post 1 has tags 1 and 2, Post 2 has tags 1 and 3, etc.

 We need a new table that sits between `posts` and `tags`: